 1. Adopt from a shelter or rescue group instead of a dog breeder.

 It’s no secret that you can pay a pretty penny for a purebred pooch from a breeder, so if you’re looking for a deal up front, rescuing will definitely give you the best bang (bark?) for your buck.
+Plus, most animals adopted from shelters and rescue groups undergo spaying/neutering, vaccination and often microchipping, prior to going home with their new owners.
+That means the price you pay at adoption is quite a bargain, considering dogs from breeders can cost thousands of dollars.

 Martin says you may notice higher fees for animals like small breeds and puppies because they are most in demand.